jfox16/fox-checkers/README.md

 # Fox Checkers
-Checkers 'Lite' Console Application written in C# and .NET
+Checkers 'Lite' Console Application written in C# and .NET by Jonathan Fox

 ### How to Run:
 1. Navigate to the repository.